|

 strangers than I had hoped, I dashed to the far corner, seized my quilt

 and pens, and was immediately waylaid by cousin Abigail.
+Abigail was a

 brilliant, charismatic 5-year-old.
 She wanted my pens, so I gave her one.